Clement Attlee: Leader of the Opposition

 In 1938, Attlee opposed the Munich Agreement, in which Chamberlain negotiated with Hitler to give Germany the German-speaking parts of Czechoslovakia, the Sudetenland: We all feel relief that war has not come this time... we cannot, however, feel that peace has been established, but that we have nothing but an armistice in a state of war.
 We have been unable to go in for care-free rejoicing.
 We have felt that we are in the midst of a tragedy... [and] humiliation.
 This has not been a victory for reason and humanity.
 It has been a victory for brute force.
 At every stage of the proceedings there have been time limits laid down... [the] terms laid down as ultimata.
 We have seen to-day a gallant, civilised and democratic people betrayed and handed over to a ruthless despotism...
 The events of these last few days constitute one of the greatest diplomatic defeats that this country and France have ever sustained.
 There can be no doubt that it is a tremendous victory for Herr Hitler.
 Without firing a shot, by the mere display of military force, he has achieved a dominating position in Europe which Germany failed to win after four years of war.
 He has overturned the balance of power in Europe... [and] destroyed the last fortress of democracy in Eastern Europe which stood in the way of his ambition.
 He has opened his way to the food, the oil and the resources which he requires in order to consolidate his military power, and he has successfully defeated and reduced to impotence the forces that might have stood against the rule of violence. [...]
 The cause [of the crisis which we have undergone] was not the existence of minorities in Czechoslovakia; it was not that the position of the Sudeten Germans had become intolerable.
 It was not the wonderful principle of self-determination.
 It was because Herr Hitler had decided that the time was ripe for another step forward in his design to dominate Europe...
 The minorities question is no new one. [...]
 [And] short of a drastic and entire reshuffling of these populations there is no possible solution to the problem of minorities in Europe except toleration.

-However, the new Czechoslovakian state did not provide equal rights to the Slovaks and Sudeten Germans, with the historian Arnold J. Toynbee already having noted that "for the Germans, Magyars and Poles, who account between them for more than one quarter of the whole population, the present regime in Czechoslovakia is not essentially different from the regimes in the surrounding countries".
+However, the new Czechoslovak state did not provide equal rights to the Slovaks and Sudeten Germans, with the historian Arnold J. Toynbee already having noted that "for the Germans, Magyars and Poles, who account between them for more than one quarter of the whole population, the present regime in Czechoslovakia is not essentially different from the regimes in the surrounding countries".
 Anthony Eden in the Munich debate acknowledged that there had been "discrimination, even severe discrimination" against the Sudeten Germans.